torvalds/linux/Documentation/admin-guide/syscall-user-dispatch.rst

-Since this mechanism is designed to capture syscalls issued by non-native applications, it must function on syscalls whose invocation ABI is completely unexpected to Linux.
+Since this mechanism is designed to capture syscalls issued by non-native applications, it must function on syscalls whose invocation ABI is completely unexpected to GNU/Linux.
 Syscall User Dispatch, therefore doesn't rely on any of the syscall ABI to make the filtering.
 It uses only the syscall dispatcher address and the userspace key.

-As the ABI of these intercepted syscalls is unknown to Linux, these syscalls are not instrumentable via ptrace or the syscall tracepoints.
+As the ABI of these intercepted syscalls is unknown to GNU/Linux, these syscalls are not instrumentable via ptrace or the syscall tracepoints.

 Interface